matt-the-ogre/book-of-rc/docs/basics/motors.md

 ## Good, Better, Best Recommendations

-- **Good**: **Surpass Hobby Rocket V3 3650 3300KV**
+### **Good**: **Surpass Hobby Rocket V3 3650 3300KV**

 - Affordable and reliable for beginners.
 - Great for off-road trucks with decent speed and torque.

-- **Better**: **Hobbywing QuicRun 3652SD G2 3300KV**
+### **Better**: **Hobbywing QuicRun 3652SD G2 3300KV**

 - Sensored motor for smooth low-speed control.
 - Excellent for off-road terrain and climbing.

-- **Best**: **Castle Creations 1410-3800KV**
+### **Best**: **Castle Creations 1410-3800KV**

 - High-performance motor with advanced programmability.
 - Perfect for experienced drivers wanting a mix of speed and torque.

 With these insights, you’ll be ready to pick the motor that drives your RC truck to its full potential.
-Let’s move on to the next piece of the puzzle—the ESC!
+Let’s move on to the next piece of the puzzle—the [ESC](./escs.md).